10xc0ffee/10xc0ffee.github.io/source/_posts/Life Beyond Distributed Transactions: An Apostate's Opinion.md

 ## Problem Statement

-Real-world application data grow fast.
+Real-world application data grows fast.
 Those data will have to be repartitioned over time.
 Global serializability then becomes a problem.
-But user applications sometimes cannot get good performance by leveraging distributed transaction algorithms like 2PC (As mentioned by the Author in the year 2007).
+This introduces challenges in maintaining global serializability.
+However, user applications often struggle to achieve good performance using distributed transaction algorithms like 2PC (as noted by the author in 2007).

-So user application usually implements their way to coordinate distributed procedures that fit their system.
-This paper discussed a model/guideline for users to implement applications to deal with data scaling challenges, and for infra developers to build new frameworks.
+As a result, user applications typically implement custom solutions to coordinate distributed procedures tailored to their systems.
+This paper discusses a model and guidelines for users to handle data scaling challenges and for infrastructure developers to design new frameworks.

 ## Assumption

-- Application data will grow fast.
-But the types of data is limited.
+- Application data grows rapidly, but the types of data are limited.
-- Application developers write code that is scale-agnostic.
+- Application developers write scale-agnostic code.
-- The infra provides multiple disjoint scopes of transaction serializability. (e.g single machine atomicity).
+- Infrastructure provides multiple disjoint scopes of transaction serializability (e.g., single-machine atomicity).
-- For messaging, most applications like to use (or the infra usually provides) at-least-once delivery, but still at-most-once acceptance.
+- For messaging, most applications prefer (or infrastructure typically provides) at-least-once delivery but at-most-once acceptance.
-- Exactly once like TCP protocol works fine for temporary non-persist messages in a short-live process level.
-But with the need for data durability, clearly more complicated to implement (it's like implementing a long-lived version of TCP connection.
+- Exactly-once semantics, akin to the TCP protocol, work well for temporary, non-persistent messages in short-lived processes.
+However, achieving exactly-once semantics for durable, long-lived messages is significantly more complex.
 Refer to [RIFL](https://web.stanford.edu/~ouster/cgi-bin/papers/rifl.pdf) to see an implementation example).

 ## Pattern

-With the above assumptions, the author provides the following design pattern of the scale-agnostic layer (a.k.a. application layer).
+Given these assumptions, the author proposes a design pattern for a scale-agnostic application layer.

 **Entity**

-Addressable user data type.
-Atomicity happens at this level.
-An application can address an entity by a unique key.
-The author emphasizes the secondary index and primary index referenced data usually belong to different entities due to performance issues (coordination cost).
+An entity is an addressable user data type where atomicity is maintained.
+Each entity can be identified by a unique key.
+The author emphasizes that data referenced by secondary and primary indices typically belong to different entities due to performance considerations (e.g., coordination costs).

 **Message**